The Lion King:

-"Good timing," Simba noted as his wife nuzzled herself against his side.
+"Good timing," Simba noted.
 "I was just on my way out with the kids."

-Kovu settled down on the ground and Kiara nuzzled his cheek.
+Kovu yawned as Kiara nuzzled his cheek.
 "Tough day?" she asked.

 "You have no idea," Kovu laughed, pulling Fasa up against his chest with a purr.